 Create Data Backup at an Offsite Location

-Data backup at an offsite location has a wide range of advantages: facilities can easily restore data if a natural disaster or system crash occurs, and they will be able to recover from data breaches faster.
+Data backup at an offsite location has a wide range of advantages: facilities can easily restore data if a natural disaster or system crash occurs, and they will be able to recover from data breaches in healthcare faster.

 However, the offsite location needs to be secure, meaning encrypted data and very restricted access.